 Few classrooms in higher education incorporate aspects of design and technology (computer technology as well as furniture technology) that maximize the potential for teaching and learning.
 This teaching guide is an attempt to collect together links to articles, examples, and other resources reflecting the current best thinking about the possibilities for learning spaces that truly maximize the potential for teaching and learning.

-- Planning and Designing Technology-Rich Learning Spaces A great set of resouces from the Joint Information Systems Committe (JISC), a UK-based organization supporting education and research.
+- Learning Spaces infoKit – This resource is provided by the Joint Information Systems Committee (JISC), a UK-based organization supporting education and research.
 Of particular interest on this site is a 36-page PDF document entitled “Designing Spaces for Effective Learning: A Guide to 21st Century Learning Space Design.”

 - Commons 2.0: Library Spaces Designed for Collaborative Learning Bryan Sinclair of the University of North Carolina at Asheville discusses ways in which today’s libraries must adapt to the Web 2.0 world and become collaborative and interactive spaces that foster student learning in new and creative ways.
 This article originally appeared in a 2007 edition of the Educause Review.

 - Flexible Space & Built Pedagogy: Emerging IT Embodiments This paper analyzes the convergence of information technology infrastructures and traditional educational spaces and proposes flexible criteria for material-virtual, hybrid learning environments.
 Torin Monahan developed the concept of built pedagogy to account for the ways that built environments teach values through their constraints upon social action and interaction and suggest ways that the built pedagogies of hybrid spaces can facilitate learning by inviting students and teachers to participate in the continual re-design of learning structures.
 This paper was published in the Inventiojournal at George Mason University in 2002.